JeremyWu917/GetBmp-AForge/README.md

 # GetBmp-AForge
-This is a sample that can transfer the values to Barcode or QRCode, and you can save the images to wherever you want.
+This is a sample that can get bmp image/video from windows camera.
 This project based on the three part AForge.
 This is CSharp progarm.
 Jeremy Wu 2019-12-18